 The creation of an internationalist foreign policy establishment to generate expert knowledge and maintain relations with individuals and groups in diverse nations took several forms.
-One was the establishment of institutions like the Peking Union Medical College which sought to promote American values of expertise, democracy, and knowledge in other countries.
-Another was the development of the Institute of Pacific Relations (IPR) to promote intellectual, cultural, and political dialogue among scholars and policy-makers in different countries.
-The IPR provided an institutional structure to exchange ideas, hoping that increased dialogue would lead to better understanding and thereby reduce the causes of war.
-A third form of foreign relations institution was typified by the Council on Foreign Relations, which sought to bring together American elites to discuss and collaborate on foreign policy issues.
+One was the establishment of institutions like the Peking Union Medical Center which sought to promote American values of expertise, democracy, and knowledge in other countries.
+Another form was internationalist institutes like the Institute of Pacific Relations to promote intellectual, cultural, and political dialogue among scholars and policy-makers in different countries.
+That is, the IPR provided an institutional structure to exchange ideas, hoping that increased dialogue would lead to better understanding and thereby reduce the causes of war.
+A third form of foreign relations institution is typified by the Council on Foreign Relations, which sought to bring together American elites to discuss and collaborate about foreign policy issues.